Botanical Name: Hippeastrum spp.

 After the flowers fade, cut off the stems and let the leaves grow to nourish the bulb.
 Continue to water and fertilize the plant.
 Gradually reduce watering so that the leaves die back.
 Cut off the brown leaves.
 Allow the bulb to rest by storing it in a paper bag in a cool (50°F/10°C), dry place for at least 2 months.
 Plant it again in fresh soil 6-8 weeks before you want it to bloom.

 Good amaryllis care will ensure that you'll enjoy beautiful blooms year after year.

-Water: Keep soil evenly moist, but not soggy, during growing season.
+Water: Keep potting mix evenly moist, but not soggy, during growing season.

-Humidity: This tropical native will tolerate average room humidity.
-Keep your plant out of drafts from heating vents and doors and windows.
+Humidity: This tropical native will tolerate average room humidity (around 40% relative humidity).
+Keep your plant away of drafts from heating vents and cold blasts from doors and windows.

-Propagation: Offset amaryllis bulbs may grow around the bulb.
+Propagation: Offsets may grow around the bulb.
 Leave them attached for 2 seasons before breaking them off and planting them in their own pots.